Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 16 Mei 2025 06.26.03 UTC
+- WIB: Jumat, 16 Mei 2025 09.08.33 UTC
-- WITA: Jumat, 16 Mei 2025 07.26.03 UTC
+- WITA: Jumat, 16 Mei 2025 10.08.33 UTC
-- WIT: Jumat, 16 Mei 2025 08.26.03 UTC
+- WIT: Jumat, 16 Mei 2025 11.08.33 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: inspirational
+Kategori: technology